600-cell: Hopf spherical coordinates

 In the 600-cell there are also great circle pentagons and decagons (in central planes through ten vertices).

 Only the decagon edges are visible elements of the 600-cell (because they are the edges of the 600-cell).
 The edges of the other great circle polygons are interior chords of the 600-cell, which are not shown in any of the 600-cell renderings in this article (except where shown as dashed lines).

+The 600-cell contains 25 distinct 24-cells, bound to each other by pentagonal rings.
+Each pentagon links five completely disjoint 24-cells together, the collective vertices of which are the 120 vertices of the 600-cell.

+Each 24-point 24-cell contains one fifth of all the vertices in the 120-point 600-cell, and is linked to the other 96 vertices (which comprise a snub 24-cell) by the 600-cell's 144 pentagons.

+Each of the 25 24-cells intersects each of the 144 great pentagons at just one vertex.

+Five 24-cells meet at each 600-cell vertex, so all 25 24-cells are linked by each great pentagon.

+The 600-cell can be partitioned into five disjoint 24-cells (10 different ways), and also into 24 disjoint pentagons (inscribed in the 12 Clifford parallel great decagons of one of the 6 decagonal fibrations) by choosing a pentagon from the same fibration at each 24-cell vertex.

 By symmetry, an equal number of polygons of each kind pass through each vertex; so it is possible to account for all 120 vertices as the intersection of a set of central polygons of only one kind: decagons, hexagons, pentagons, squares, or triangles.
 For example, the 120 vertices can be seen as the vertices of 15 pairs of completely orthogonal squares which do not share any vertices, or as 100 dual pairs of non-orthogonal hexagons between which all axis pairs are orthogonal, or as 144 non-orthogonal pentagons six of which intersect at each vertex.

 This latter pentagonal symmetry of the 600-cell is captured by the set of Hopf coordinates (𝜉i, 𝜂, 𝜉j) given as: